 Stage 1 · Context & Problem Discovery

-These findings shaped our design question:
+These insights shaped our design question:

 How might we streamline food donation logistics to reduce waste while empowering communities to act sustainably?